Visyond/website-hugo/site/content/_index.md

   - block:
     - learnMore:
-        - text: >-
-            Automatically document the spreadsheet as you and your collaborators work on it.
       descr: >-
         Store your spreadsheet data — changes, scenarios, and comments— in the same environment where you create calculations, analyses and visualizations.
       video: /video/Organize Assumptions, Documents and Conversations In Cells - Visyond.mp4